 Master of Landscape Architecture

-The Master’s of Landscape Architecture (MLA) program at Texas A&M University teaches students to design and plan outdoor spaces.
-You’ll learn how to assess, protect and design landscapes for people to interact with and benefit from connections with the natural and built environment.
+The Master of Landscape Architecture (MLA) program at Texas A&M University prepares students to plan, design and construct outdoor spaces.
+You’ll learn how to assess, protect, and design landscapes for people to interact with and benefit from connections with the natural and built environment.

 Landscape architecture is the regulated profession that ensures the health, safety, and welfare of citizens through landscape design.
 Through our accredited program, you’ll prepare to become a professional landscape architect.

-The MLA program concludes with a final study where students apply design theories and create designs for real or theoretical projects.
-They take on the same responsibilities a project manager would in a firm, preparing them for professional practice.
-Our students have won prestigious awards for their projects.
+The MLA program concludes with a yearlong final study where students apply design theories and create designs for real or theoretical projects.
+They take on responsibilities of a project manager would in a firm, preparing them for professional practice.
+Our students continually win prestigious national and state awards for their projects.

-Our Master of Landscape Architecture program is fully accredited by the Landscape Architectural Accreditation Board.
+Our Master of Landscape Architecture program is fully accredited by the Landscape Architectural Accreditation Board (LAAB).
 After completing your degree, you can pursue licensure to become a licensed landscape architect.

 Areas of Emphasis